How is it that someone who weighed 160 pounds and stood five feet, 8 1/2 inches tall attracted the nickname “Moose”?

 Eggert experienced a similar situation in 1932, albeit in reverse and with a happier ending.
 He started the season in the Southern Association with the Nashville Volunteers (.286 in 40 games) but wound up back in the Western League with Art Griggs’ Tulsa Oilers for his final 99 games (hitting .306).
 Tulsa had run away with the first half, but then faltered, only to recover, and win the playoffs over Oklahoma City in four straight games.
 Oklahoma had salvaged a bit of satisfaction in having beaten Tulsa, 2-1, in a playoff to see which team would hold the honors of the second-half title.

 Entering 1933, Eggert wrote The Sporting News that he had kept in shape by being active in bowling over the offseason in Rochester.
 In shape he may have been, but it proved to be pretty much the end of the line for the 31-year-old third baseman.
-He played briefly with the Oklahoma City Indians, but is listed in Western League records with Tulsa again, playing in 121 games while batting only .217.
+He played briefly with the Oklahoma City Indians, but also with Tulsa again, playing in 121 games while batting only .217.
 In the spring of 1934, he was released by Tulsa.

 For many years he played semipro softball around Rochester, sometimes matching up against the city’s most famous softballer, Harold “Shifty” Gears – the first inductee into the Softball Hall of Fame.
 Eggert played for Dawes Drug and some other firms and likely picked up a little extra cash on the side.